Instruct Eric

 Featured Shipping and Commodities cases

-Acting as junior counsel (led by Ed Jones) for shipowners in two related LMAA arbitrations against charterers and a guarantor for unpaid sums arising from a time charterparty.
+Acting as junior counsel (led by Ed Jones) for shipowners in two related LMAA arbitrations against charterers and a guarantor respectively involving claims for unpaid sums arising from a time charterparty.

 Advised shipowners on the merits of an apportionment claim brought by charterers under the Inter-Club New York Produce Exchange Agreement 2011.